 - David Baldwin’s trauma pages – An excellent resource about trauma maintained by an expert in trauma research and treatment.

 - Fremont Community Therapy Project – This is the low fee psychotherapy training clinic that I founded in 2006 as a fulfillment of a long-time vision of creating social justice through psychotherapy practice.
-You can learn more about how to become a predoctoral trainee with me, and about workshops we’re offering for CE credit.

 - ISST-D psychotherapy guidelines for working with adults with dissociative disorders (pdf) – These guidelines are essential reading for any psychotherapist working with dissociative individuals.
 Based in both empirical research and clinical experience, they represent the best of what the field of dissociative disorders offers to guide clinicians.